mucahitkayadan/eu-lens/documentation.md

 - OpenAI GPT-4 for response generation
 - Pinecone for vector similarity search
 - Document ingestion system for EU legal texts
+- **Google Sign-In**: Implemented in `src/app/page.tsx` (now a Client Component) using `signInWithPopup` with `GoogleAuthProvider`.
+It also handles user state and displays user information or a sign-in button accordingly.

 ### Data Flow
 1. Documents are processed and stored as embeddings in Pinecone